geodnet/GEODNET_API/GEODNET_PPK_API.md

 ```

 > [!CAUTION]
-> The interval between startDate and endDate can not exceed 30 days.
+> The interval between startDate and endDate must not exceed 30 days.

 ### Request header